 Clove oil contains the active ingredient eugenol, which is a natural anesthetic.
 It helps numb and reduce pain to ease a toothache.
 Eugenol also has natural anti-inflammatory properties.
 It may reduce swelling and irritation in the affected area.
 Dry Socket Paste, an over-the-counter treatment dentists recommend for teeth extraction pain, has eugenol.

-A British study found that eugenol is more effective at reducing pain, inflammation, and infection than another type of analgesic.
+A found that eugenol is more effective at reducing pain, inflammation, and infection than another type of analgesic.
 Study participants who used the eugenol-based paste also had better wound healing than study participants who used the other treatment or no treatment at all.